AzimsTech/azimstech.github.io/_posts/2026-09-11-clean-install-windows11.md

     OOBE\BYPASSNRO
     ```

-3. Make sure the computer is offline.
-If not, press `Shift + F10` and type:
+3. To make sure the computer is offline, press `Shift + F10` and type:

     ```console
     ipconfig /release